 The third law of Thermodynamics is one of the laws from the three laws of thermodynamics.
 Where the first law states about the Quantity of energy.
-Which means the energy cannot be created nor can it be destroyed, It can be transferred from one form to another.
+Which means the energy cannot be created nor it can be destroyed, It can be transferred from one form to another.
 This is the law of Law of Conservation Energy.
 The second law of the thermodynamics is all about the quality of the energy.
 Which means an increase in the Entropy.
-In this article, we are going to discuss the third law of the Thermodynamics.
+In this article, we are going to discuss the Third law of the Thermodynamics.

 Third Law of Thermodynamics

 The Third Law of Thermodynamics states that when the temperature of the system becomes the absolute zero then the Change in the entropy will also be zero or it will be constant.